Lephat902/SA-chat-app/README.md

 }
 ```

+**Old Approach**:
-For the entire socket gateway, we don’t allow clients to make changes through it.
+~~For the entire socket gateway, we don’t allow clients to make changes through it.
 Instead, they make changes via the traditional HTTP REST API.
-We handle the events on the gateway and send them back to connected clients.
+We handle the events on the gateway and send them back to connected clients.~~

+**Revised Approach**:
+In this updated approach, the socket gateway enables direct communication between clients, significantly enhancing efficiency for chat-related operations like adding messages or marking them as read.
+By reducing the number of HTTP connections opened for each message, we achieve streamlined performance.
+However, for other system operations, changes still occur via the HTTP REST API, with notifications sent back to interested clients via Websocket.
 ## Features
 - PassportJS/JWT auth